BabylonJS/Spector.js/documentation/extension.md

 6. You are all set.

 ### How To Use
+For a complete tutorial, you can refere to the following [Real time rendering article](http://www.realtimerendering.com/blog/debugging-webgl-with-spectorjs/).

 You can now on navigate to any website using webgl like the [Babylon JS playground](http://www.babylonjs-playground.com/?6) and you will notice the extension Icon turning red in the toolbar.
 <p align="center">
     <img src="https://spectordoc.babylonjs.com/pictures/extensionAvailable.png">